cap-js/print/README.md

 ## Security / Disclosure

-If you find any bug that may be a security problem, please follow our instructions at [in our security policy](https://github.com/cap-js/print/security/policy) on how to report it.
+If you find any bug that may be a security problem, please follow the instructions [in our security policy](https://github.com/cap-js/print/security/policy) on how to report it.
 Please do not create GitHub issues for security-related doubts or problems.

 ## Code of Conduct